ppy/osu-wiki/news/2018/2018-11-18-project-loved-week-of-november-18th.md

 From everyone on the Project Loved team, we hope you enjoy this week's selection, and look forward to the next!
 The winning beatmaps will hit the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=loved) sometime next week and will be announced via [@osugame on Twitter](https://twitter.com/osugame).

-In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank ::Ephemeral::{ user=102335 }, [Noffy](https://osu.ppy.sh/users/1541323) and ::Toy::{ user=2757689 } for their miscellaneous help in managing Project Loved.
+In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank ::Ephemeral::{ user=102335 }, ::Noffy::{ user=1541323 } and ::Toy::{ user=2757689 } for their miscellaneous help in managing Project Loved.

 If you have any suggestions for beatmaps to be added to the Loved category, please submit them using the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdbgHOVqMF8wQQKSdddW1JhC10ff6C7fb4JbEW7PBQTn9gAqg/viewform)!
 You can view the current submissions on the corresponding [Google sheet](https://docs.google.com/spreadsheets/d/1HgHwtO3kIzT8R4ocEJMZTosADrGJRJOFL-TZI97tZS4/edit#gid=0).